 1. The number of people

-I have seen without stopwatches on a race is appalling.
-It is no wonder it is so easy for the experienced sailors to get some lead over the more novice ones.
+I have seen no stopwatches on a race, which is appalling.
+No wonder it is so easy for experienced sailors to get some lead over the more novice ones.
 All serious sailing racers need a stopwatch to start on time and in the right place without being caught unawares.

 2. Learn the Flag types –

-The flags are there to tell you what is going on in a race.
-So not knowing them is hardly going to help you understand what is going on in the race.
-It is highly advisable to find a good rulebook from your national sailing organization or the ISAF (International Sailing Federation) and learn all the flag types shown at any given race.
-Preparation make Perfect!
+The flags tell you what is going on in a race.
+So, not knowing them will hardly help you understand what is happening in the race.
+Finding a good rulebook from your national sailing organization or the ISAF (International Sailing Federation) and learning all the flag types shown at any given race is highly advisable.
+Preparation makes Perfect!

 3. Learn where the marks are –

-If you are thinking of club racing regularly, you should learn where the common marks used for racing actually are so that when the committee boat shows the marks, you don’t have to glance at a map constantly during the race.
+If you think of club racing regularly, you should learn where the common marks used for racing are so that when the committee boat shows the marks, you don’t have to glance at a map constantly during the race.
 This kind of preparation is essential for any serious racer.

 4. Do a Transit –

-This little-known tactic is something that very few novice sailors know about and proves to be a beneficial technique to have a good start.
-A transit is where you find out the boat between the committee boat and the pin buoy and look for a recognizable object on the other side of the pin.
-This tells you exactly where the starting line is, and if there is a black flag shown, you will know whether you are over the line or not.
+This little-known tactic is something very few novice sailors know about and proves to be a beneficial technique for a good start.
+In transit, you find the boat between the committee boat and the pin buoy and look for a recognizable object on the other side of the pin.
+This tells you exactly where the starting line is, and if a black flag is shown, you will know whether you are over the line.

 5. Find out if there is a bias –

 A biased line is one in which a certain tack is favored.
-For instance, a port bias is a start in which a port tack is favored.
-To find out if there is a port bias, a starboard bias, or square (no bias), you can do it accurately or roughly.
+For instance, port bias is a start at which a port tack is favored.
+You can do it accurately or roughly to determine if there is a port bias, a starboard bias, or a square (no bias).
 Doing it accurately requires a compass.
 Go to your transit and note the compass bearing.
-Then add 90 degrees to that bearing and turn to that heading.
-If the boat tacks, then the current tack is the favored tack and the bias.
+Then, add 90 degrees to that bearing and turn to that heading.
+If the boat tacks, the current tack is the favored and the bias.

-If the boat doesn’t tack, then the current tack is the favored tack and the bias.
+If the boat doesn’t tack, the current tack is the favored and the bias.
 If the boat goes head to the wind, then there is no bias, and it is a straight line.
-You can roughly do this by seeing if you are beating up one end of the line and broad-reaching down the other end.
+You can roughly do this by seeing if you are beating up one end of the line and broad-reaching down the other.
 If it is a straight line, you should be beam reaching from one end to another.